-Regulation 15 makes general provision as to offences.
-It also requires the Greffier to pass any declaration or documentation to the Attorney General if it appears to the Greffier that an offence may have been committed.
+This Regulation also requires the Greffier to pass any declaration or documentation to the Attorney General if it appears to the Greffier that an offence may have been committed.

-Regulation 16 requires the Greffier to make declarations made under Regulation 6 or 12 available for inspectior by the public at his or her offices.
+Regulation 15 requires the Greffier to make declarations made under Regulation 6 or 12 available for inspection by the public at his or her offices.